10 Essential Winter Golf Items

 Personally though, we’d suggest opting for spiked shoes, as they provide the extra grip you’ll need on muddy lies and frozen mats.
 Another point is making sure the uppers are of a style that is easy to clean, as they’re likely to gather a lot of dirt during the course of a round.

 Another bit of advice is that black shoes tend to hide dirt much better.
-It may be worth investing in a separate, less-expensive pair for winter, so that your favourite premium pair is pristine for the return of competitions in the spring.
+It may be worth investing in a separate, less-expensive pair for winter, so that your favorite premium pair is pristine for the return of competitions in the spring.
 You could even opt for a winter golf boot for next-level stability and protection.

 It's the same story in the golf bag department, with the majority of the best golf bags fully waterproof.
 Golfing in wet weather is challenging enough without having to deal with sodden grips and soggy gloves.
 Therefore, a waterproof golf bag will really help you cope better with tough conditions.

 Sometimes, it can be the little things that make a big difference when playing through the winter months.
-One useful piece of advice is to consider a pair of winter wheels for your trolley for when it gets really muddy, or switching to a yellow ball to make it easier to track in lower light conditions (or if it’s snowing!).
+One useful piece of advice is to consider a pair of winter wheels for your trolley for when it gets really muddy, or switching to a colored ball to make it easier to track in lower light conditions (or if it’s snowing!).

 It might also be worth thinking about a change in ball, perhaps opting for a more durable distance model that should also mean less of a drop in yardage off the tee in the colder conditions.

-Joel has worked in the golf industry for over 12 years covering both instruction and more recently equipment.
-He now oversees all product content here at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader find exactly what they are looking for.
-So whether it's the latest driver, irons, putter or laser rangefinder, Joel has his finger on the pulse keeping up to date with the latest releases in golf.
-He is also responsible for all content on irons and golf tech, including distance measuring devices and launch monitors.
+Joel has worked in the golf industry for over 14 years covering both instruction and more recently equipment.
+He now oversees all equipment and video content at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader or viewer find exactly what they are looking for.

 One of his career highlights came when covering the 2012 Masters he got to play the sacred Augusta National course on the Monday after the tournament concluded, shooting a respectable 86 with just one par and four birdies.
 To date, his best ever round of golf is a 5-under 67 back in 2011.
-He currently plays his golf at Burghley Park Golf Club in Stamford, Lincs, with a handicap index of 3.2.
+He currently plays his golf at Burghley Park Golf Club in Stamford, Lincs, with a handicap index of 2.8.

 Joel's current What's In The Bag?